SeanABoyer/seanaboyer.github.io/_posts/2018-11-15-Another-Desktop-Texting-App.md

 How I began learning angularJS by attempting to recreate some well known desktop texting applications like pushbullet, yappy, etc.

 ## Problem
 I had recently changed jobs when I started this project and we were planning on moving to a portal that was written on the angualrJS framework and nobody on the team had any expierence with angularJS.
 I had some expierence at my past job tinkering with the portal and how it implemented angularJS (a lot is obfuscated), but I never developed an applicaiton from scratch using angualrJS.
-I had used many applications to text from my desktop and was curious how the inner workings worked, so I decided I would try and create a
+I had used many applications to text from my desktop and was curious how the inner workings worked, so I decided I would try and recreate one!

 ## Quick Solution OverView